 13 Then a messenger came to David and reported, “The men of Israel are loyal to Absalom!”
 14 So David said to all his servants who were with him in Jerusalem, “Come on!
 Let’s escape!
 Otherwise no one will be delivered from Absalom!
 Go immediately, or else he will quickly overtake us and bring disaster on us and kill the city’s residents with the sword.”
 15 The king’s servants replied to the king, “We will do whatever our lord the king decides.”

-16 So the king and all the members of his royal court set out on foot, though the king left behind ten concubines to attend to the palace.
+16 So the king and all the members of his royal court set out on foot, though the king left behind 10 concubines to attend to the palace.
 17 The king and all the people set out on foot, pausing at a spot some distance away.
-18 All his servants were leaving with him, along with all the Kerethites, all the Pelethites, and all the Gittites—some six hundred men who had come on foot from Gath.
+18 All his servants were leaving with him, along with all the Kerethites, all the Pelethites, and all the Gittites—some 600 men who had come on foot from Gath.
 They were leaving with the king.

 23 All the land was weeping loudly as all these people were leaving.
 As the king was crossing over the Kidron Valley, all the people were leaving on the road that leads to the desert.
 24 Zadok and all the Levites who were with him were carrying the ark of the covenant of God.
 When they positioned the ark of God, Abiathar offered sacrifices until all the people had finished leaving the city.